qcif-training/singularity-containers/_episodes/11-containers-intro.md

 ```
 {: .bash}

+JCU People will use 'qris-jcu' as the GROUP name.

-#### JCU People use Strudel
+#### CQU People use Strudel
-JCU People, please use Strudel to connect to the HPC then open a terminal.
+CQU People, please use Strudel to connect to the HPC then open a terminal.

 See: [Graphical Connection to the HPC System](https://www.cqu.edu.au/eresearch/high-performance-computing/hpc-user-guides-and-faqs/graphical-connection-to-the-hpc-system)